-Located in the northwest section of Providence, the Hope neighborhood is roughly bounded by the border between Providence and Pawtucket to the North, Hope Street to the East, Rochambeau Avenue to the South, and North Main Street and Interstate 95 and the North Burial Ground to the West.
-Although principally a residential neighborhood, Hope has two commercial corridors, Hope Street and North Main Street.
+Located in the northwest section of Providence, the Hope/Summit neighborhood is roughly bounded by Hope Street to the East and North Main Street to the West.
+It is principally a residential neighborhood, although Hope Street is a main commercial corridor.

 Since the 1940s, a large section of the Hope (Summit) neighborhood has been occupied by the Miriam Hospital.
 In 1945, Miriam moved from the West End to a two-acre site along Summit Avenue.
 The Hospital has since expanded four times, adding wings in 1952, 1967, 1978, and 1989 and a major new medical building opened in 2008.
 Miriam Hospital now occupies two city blocks from Fifth to Seventh Streets.
 The strong presence of Miriam Hospital has not, however, weakened this neighborhood's identity.